boidushya/blog.boidu.dev/blogs/intentional-design.md

 Better Lyrics does fewer things, but it does them exceptionally well.
 Users don't have to learn a complex interface or navigate through features they'll never use.
 They just get, well, better lyrics.

+We've gotten reviews from people saying "there's no instructions for onboarding" and that's because there are none.
+And honestly?
+That makes us proud.

+There is no getting started.
+No setup wizard, no settings to configure, no onboarding flow.

+A lot of software has trained people to expect complexity, so when something just works out of the box, it can feel almost suspicious.
+You install it, lyrics appear.
+That's the entire experience, and that's exactly how it should be.

 ### 4. Performance IS Design

 If your design causes jank, it doesn't matter how pretty it is.
 It's bad design.